-Fig. 1.
-On-line simulation architecture for automatic network management
+Figure 1.
+Online simulation architecture for automatic network management

-We use the Online Simulation (OLS) framework [14] as the network management tool for finding and deploying "good" OSPF link weights.
-In the OLS framework, the optimization of network protocols is modelled as a general "black box" problem where the objective function is unknown but can be evaluated through simulations.
-The advantage of this approach is that it makes the OLS a very flexible system whose use is not restricted in one specific protocol or one performance objective.
+In the OLS framework, the optimization of network protocols is modeled as a general "black box" problem where the objective function is unknown but can be evaluated through simulations.
+The advantage of this approach is that it makes OLS a very flexible system whose use is not restricted to one specific protocol or one performance objective.
 However, the formulation and evaluation of optimization objective is important.
 Figure 1 shows the general operation of OLS and its interaction with the network.

-The packet loss rate for a given link weight setting can be estimated using packet-level or flow level simulation.
-However, for fast evaluation an analytic approach is presented to calculate the packet drop rate by using a GI/M/1/K queuing model.
+In this paper, for fast evaluation, we present an analytic approach to calculate the packet drop rate by using GI/M/1/K queuing model.
 General inter-arrival (GI) is more general arrival model as compared to the commonly used poisson process.
 It allows the arrival process to be more bursty than a poisson process while being mathematically tractable.
-However, it does not capture the correlation structure.
-More accurate traffic models, that capture the long range dependence, may be used but they are computationally intractable or very complex.
-Analysis is considerably faster than the simulation approach and crucial if optimal link weights are obtained using a search scheme.
-We have simulated the OSPF optimization scheme in ns.
-Our results show that the total packet loss in the network can be significantly reduced by appropriately setting link weights.
+However, the GI model does not capture the correlation structure of the traffic.
+More accurate traffic models, that capture the long range dependence, may be used but they are either computationally intractable or very complex.